HIV Boot Camp: Treatment Goals and Considerations

 Lucky for us (and patients), there are plenty of single tablet regimens out there to make things easy.
 Atripla, Complera, Stribild, Triumeq, Genvoya, Odefsey.
 There's a growing list of options to choose from.
 These all contain an NRTI backbone and the "something else" in a convenient once daily tablet.

 There are several HAART regimens that are considered "preferred."
 They're preferred because they have a solid efficacy and safety profile.
 They work, and they are tolerated with minimal side effects.

 Assuming your patient doesn't have resistance to one of the components (which we check through the viral genotype), or some other baseline lab abnormality, you'd start them with one of the following regimens.
 The brand name has been included if the regimen exists as a single-tablet combination pill.

 These are the preferred regimens.
-You'll notice that all of them contain an integrase inhibitor, except darunavir (a protease inhibitor).
-You'll also see that the preferred list does not include an NNRTI.
+You'll notice that all of them contain an integrase inhibitor.
+You’ll see abacavir in one of these (still need to test for HLA-B*5701).
+Two of them don’t specify what type of tenofovir (TDF or TAF).
+You'll also see that the preferred list does not include an NNRTI or PI.
 You'll find these under "alternative" regimens.
 They're still good choices.
 In fact, NNRTIs combinations like Atripla and Complera were the preferred regimens just a few years ago.
 But the new integrase inhibitors (and their wonderful tolerability) have moved them to the forefront.

 You may also be confused by tenofovir alafenamide.
 You can read more about this new formulation of tenofovir on our post here.